solstice333/Autom8-Documentation/README.md

 Changing the job configuration definition and then running Autom8 will update the job.

-Jobs will not run if machine is on battery power
+Jobs will not run if machine is on battery power.

+To run a task minimized, user must manually modify the task in the Windows Task Scheduler/Scheduled Tasks.
+Right click on the task and then click on properties.
+On Windows 7, click on the "Actions" tab, highlight the desired action and click "Edit...".
+In the "Program/script" field, prepend the
+following:

+`cmd /c start /min`

+to the task to be ran then click OK.
+On Windows Server 2003, this does not work as expected unfortunately.

 **Prefixing Rules inside %commands**